 - Prevention: Regularly update and run trusted antivirus software.
 Make sure to double-check all Bitcoin addresses when making transactions.
 Avoid downloading software or clicking on links from unknown sources.

 Clipboard hijacking serves as a reminder of the extent to which scammers will go to steal Bitcoin.
 As we delve further into Bitcoin wallet scams, it becomes increasingly clear that a careful approach to security is absolutely necessary for all Bitcoin users.
-You can visit bit lidex 360 to know more about this topic.

 In conclusion, It’s clear that the world of Bitcoin wallets and transactions isn’t without its risks.
 However, knowledge is your best defense against these pitfalls.
 Understanding the most common Bitcoin wallet scams is the first step to protecting your investments.